glenkleidon/bundles/README.md

 ### Rules
 1. Use Distributed Version control repository to hold your project
 2. The repository _*MUST*_ hold everything you need to build the project.
  Include ALL the components in your repository but limit to the BPL and DCU files (and if required, the DFM and RES files) for *each* version of Delphi you want to support.
 In some cases, the source for the components may be helpful, but avoid if possible.
 3. _*ALWAYS *_ create a project Group.
-3. Do not use the library path for anything else but out-of-the-box Delphi libraries, use the Project Search Path (and debug path) instead
+3. Do not use the library path for anything else but out-of-the-box Delphi libraries.
+  Use the Project Search Path and Debug path instead
 4. Don’t _*ever*_ use static file paths.
 Use _*only*_ _relative paths_
-5. Make use of _environment variables_ to describe the relative paths.
-Use a batch file to set environment and start the ide and/or use the MS Build features in the DPROJ file to define PropertyGroups.
+5. Define _environment variables_ to describe the bundle folders, delphi versions, and component paths.
+  Use a batch file to set environment and start the ide in combination with MS Build features in the DPROJ file.
-5. Do not _install packages_ in the IDE - Manage them inside the bundle
+5. Do not _install packages_ in the IDE - Manage them inside the bundle.

 Always remember to maintain a separate "Components" repository to "escrow" your component sets and licenses.